 NYC's bars and breweries stay open very late.
 So late, it’s early!

-Last call is 4 am and first call is 7 am (except on Sundays when it is noon).
+The last call is 4 am and the first call is 7 am (except on Sundays when it is noon).
 NYC is indeed the city that never sleeps!

 In comparison, London pubs close around 11 pm, in time for people to get the last tube home at midnight.

 London does have a vibrant club scene so people can party until 3 am, but many Londoners prefer to catch the last tube.

 For those looking for a bar crawl that goes all night long, NYC is the place.